 All guidelines are updated monthly, as needed, and are approved by the Quality Improvement Committee.
-On an annual basis, Preventive Health Guidelines are distributed to Providers at www.passporthealthplan.com and the Provider Manual.
+On an annual basis, Preventive Health Guidelines are distributed to Providers at PassportHealthPlan.com and the Provider Manual.
 Notification of the availability of the Preventive Health Guidelines is published in the Passport Provider Newsletter.

-Cultural and Linguistic Services
+Cultural and linguistic services